Dennis Weaver: Career

 In 1957, Weaver appeared as Commander B.D.
 Clagett in a single episode of the television series The Silent Service titled "Two Davids and Goliath".
 Having become famous as Chester, he was next cast in an offbeat supporting role in the 1958 Orson Welles film Touch of Evil, in which he played a face-twisting, body-contorting eccentric employee of a remote motel who nervously repeated, "I'm the night man."
 In 1960, he appeared in an episode of Alfred Hitchcock Presents titled "Insomnia", in which his character suffers from sleeplessness owing to the tragic death of his wife.
 He also co-starred in a 1961 episode of The Twilight Zone titled "Shadow Play".
 In that episode, Weaver's character is trapped inside his own revolving nightmare, repeatedly being tried, sentenced, and then executed in the electric chair.
-Later, from 1964 to 1965, he portrayed a friendly veterinary physician raising an adopted Chinese boy as a single father in NBC's comedy drama Kentucky Jones.
+In 1964, Weaver left Gunsmoke to star as a friendly veterinary physician raising an adopted Chinese boy as a single father in NBC's one season comedy drama Kentucky Jones.
 He had a significant role in the 1966 western Duel at Diablo, with James Garner and Sidney Poitier.
 His next substantial role was as Tom Wedloe on the CBS family series Gentle Ben, with co-star Clint Howard, from 1967 to 1969.
+Decades earlier, as a student at Oklahoma University in the mid-1940s, it was Weaver who had introduced Clint's parents, Rance Howard and Jean Speegle Howard, to one another when the three of them were theater students at OU.

 In 1970, Weaver landed the title role in the NBC series McCloud, for which he received two Emmy Award nominations.
 In 1974, he was nominated for Best Lead Actor in a Limited Series (McCloud) and in 1975, for Outstanding Lead Actor in a Limited Series.
 The show, about a modern Western lawman who ends up in New York City, was loosely based on the Clint Eastwood film Coogan's Bluff.
 His frequent use of the affirming Southernism, "There you go," became a catchphrase for the show.
 During the series, in 1971, Weaver also appeared in Duel, a television movie directed by Steven Spielberg.
 Spielberg selected Weaver based on the intensity of his earlier performance in Touch of Evil.

 Weaver was also a recording artist, with most of his tracks being spoken-word recordings with musical accompaniment.
 He released several singles and albums between 1959 and 1984, most notable of which was his eponymous Im'press Records LP in 1972, the cover of which featured a portrait of Weaver in character as McCloud; it was the first of seven albums he recorded.